 The top and bottom of this pad are made with 40 denier ripstop nylon making it plenty durable for normal uses.
 If you constantly bivy on rocks or sticks, you might consider placing a small piece of nylon or Tyvek underneath.
 When leading backpacking trips for the summer, our clients used and abused this pad and didn't have any durability issues even when they used it to float down a lazy river.

-For $170, this pad isn't the best value out there.
+This pad isn't the best value out there.
 For summer camping, we think that the UltraLight version that costs $70 less is a terrific value because it is super lightweight, packs ridiculously small, and is just as comfortable as the Comfort Light Insulated.
-If you've got the big bucks to shell out for a $170 pad, then we recommend, just saving up another $30 and purchasing our Editors' Choice winning Therm-a-Rest NeoAir XTherm.
+If you've got the big bucks to shell out for a $180 pad, then we recommend, just saving up another $30 and purchasing our Editors' Choice winning Therm-a-Rest NeoAir XTherm.

 The Sea to Summit Comfort Light Insulated is one of the warmest products in our review and will work well for cold weather camping.
 It is pretty comfortable and very supportive without a large weight penalty.
 If you don't mind sleeping on the bumpy, dot welded design, you will likely find this pad more comfortable than traditional air construction designs.
 It packs fairly small and doesn't weigh that much more than several other pads with the same R-value.
 Overall, it is designed for lightweight trips in cold places and it works well for that purpose.